TejaswiniDilip18/Visual-Odometry/README.md

 - Scale estimation using GPS data
 - Visualization of estimated trajectory

-## Installation
+## Getting Started

-1. Clone this repository:
+Before running the project, clone the repository:
 ```sh
 git clone https://github.com/TejaswiniDilip18/Visual-Odometry.git
 cd Visual-Odometry/
 ```

+### Dataset

+1. Download the KITTI odometry dataset from [KITTI website](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).

+2. Update the dataset paths in the config.yaml file.

+Now, you can either build and run with CMake or use Docker.

+## Method 1: Running with CMake:
-2. Create a build directory and compile:
+1. Create a build directory and compile.
 ```sh
 mkdir build
 cd build